superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Vital_Sensor-Detailed_Design.md

  [5]

 ## BOM
+Below is this subsystem's BOM.
+Since the majority of the engineering required for this subsystem is operation and not construction, there are only two required pieces of equipment.

 | PART NUMBER            | DESCRIPTION     | MANUFACTURER NAME | QUANTITY | COST PER ITEM | TOTAL COST OF QUANTITY |
 | :---:                  | :---:           | :---:             | :---:    | :---:         | :---:                  |